googleinterns/filesystem-in-appsscript/docs/FileMapper.md

 1. If the target or source path mapping is not found in the config :
 Prompts the user by throwing a `MappingNotFoundException`   :
-   > "**MappingNotFoundException** : Mapping for the local path provided is not found.
-Provide a File to be Mapped to the local path"
+   > **MappingNotFoundException** : Mapping for the local path provided is not found.
+Provide a mapping for the `localPath`

 1. If the target folder provided has been deleted previously :
-Throws a `TargetFolderDoesNotExistException` :
+Throws a `FileDoesNotExistException` :
-    >" **TargetFolderDoesNotExistException :** Folder Mapped to the target path provided has been deleted."
+    >" **FileDoesNotExistException :** Folder Mapped to the target path provided has been deleted."

 ## Move Folder API

 Intended to move a folder from it's source location to a destination location.

-**Implementation:**  `moveFolder(sourceFolderPaths,targetFolderPath)`
+**Implementation:**  `moveFolders(sourceFolderPaths,targetFolderPath)`

 **Parameters:**
 1. `sourceFolderPaths` - String Array
-An array of Absolute local folder paths in the Windows or Unix file system format of the files which are needed to be moved.
+An array of Absolute local folder paths in the Windows or Unix file system format of the folders which are needed to be moved.
 2. `targetFolderPath` -  String
  Absolute local folder path in the Windows or Unix file system format of the folder to which the folders are needed to be moved to.